react-native-community/discussions-and-proposals/proposals/0929-legacy-architecture-removal.md

 The following JavaScript definitions are related to the Legacy Architecture.
 They are all **private** and should not be accessed as of today.

-We don’t consider those part of the public API, and you should not be accessing them (see also [Deprecating deep imports from react-native](https://reactnative.dev/blog/2025/06/12/moving-towards-a-stable-javascript-api#deprecating-deep-imports-from-react-native)).
+We don’t consider those part of the public API, and you should not use them (see also [Deprecating deep imports from react-native](https://reactnative.dev/blog/2025/06/12/moving-towards-a-stable-javascript-api#deprecating-deep-imports-from-react-native)).

 We’re looking into removing them from the React Native bundle in the near future: